-t Jefferson wanted to control the building of his house? ect three options.
+Which details from the presentation best support the idea that Jefferson wanted to control the building of his house?
+Select three options.

-Jefferson was his own contractor.
+- Jefferson was his own contractor.

-Jefferson lived in France for a time.
+- Jefferson lived in France for a time.

-Jefferson designed the domed roof.
+- Jefferson designed the domed roof.

-Jefferson drew the plans for his house.
+- Jefferson drew the plans for his house.

-Jefferson had an ice house in his home.
+- Jefferson had an ice house in his home.

-Jefferson used Italian design in his home.
+- Jefferson used Italian design in his home.